-As indicated above, DOCs can potentially be applied to the full range of diesel vehicles, and their benefits can be significant.
-However, DOCs come at a cost, so regulation, incentives, or Government/corporate policy commitments are required.
-Jurisdictions will need to make their own decisions about target fleets based on the criteria detailed above.
+DOCs, DPFs and PFTs can potentially be applied to a range of diesel vehicles, and their benefits can be significant.
+However, DOCs, DPFs and PFTs come at a cost, so regulation, incentives, or Government/corporate policy commitments may be required to make a program viable.
+Jurisdictions will need to make their decisions about target fleets based on the criteria above.